hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 ---

 Worked on the MCU Subsystem(Requirements + Verification) and Pi + Software Subsystem(Requirements + Verification) sections of our design document.
 Additionally, we also met and planned out our schedule for the rest of the semester

+**2025-10/13 - Design Document Work cont'd**

+---

+Continued work on Design Document.
+I created the cost analysis table and additionally added onto the software and MCU subsystems, as well as contributing to the overall formatting of the document.
+We submitted our document today.

+**2025-10/14 - Software Design Stage 1**

+---

+The goal is to be able to build and run a simple crow web app.
+I was able to host a local crow server and build/run it properly today.
+I'm hoping to present it to my teammates tomorrow and get them set up on the codebase.